tolmme/Whisper-AI/README.md

-## Whisper AI Transcription Project
+# Whisper AI Transcription Project

 This project utilizes OpenAI's Whisper to transcribe audio files.
+It now supports batch processing, allowing users to transcribe multiple files at once and providing real-time updates on the transcription progress.

+## Features
-It provides a simple interface for selecting audio files and choosing the desired Whisper model for transcription.
-The project calculates the audio duration and transcription time, and saves the transcriptions to text files with descriptive filenames.
+- User-friendly interface for selecting multiple audio files for transcription.

-### Features
-- User-friendly file selection and model choice interface
-- Transcription of audio files using OpenAI's Whisper models
+- Transcription of audio files using various Whisper models.
+- Real-time progress updates during transcription, indicating the number of files processed and remaining.
-- Calculation of audio duration and transcription time
+- Calculation of audio duration and transcription time.
-- Saving transcriptions to text files with detailed filenames
+- Saving transcriptions to text files with detailed filenames.

 ### Requirements
 - Python 3.x